Fast, precise and secure Queensland Courts transcripts — exclusive to Auscript.

 Costs and Delivery Options

 In civil matters, transcript costs can vary depending on how many words are spoken in each hearing.
 In the Queensland Courts, the average hearing results in approximately 125 words being spoken per minute.
-The table below uses this average to demonstrate an approximate price based on existing data and are shown exclusive of GST.

 Place an order online